JanssenProject/jans/docs/janssen-server/recipes/fido2-extension-recipe.md

   `init` — matching the interface used by the sample.
 - **`*Start` vs `*Finish`.** Reject early in a `*Start` hook (before the server does its work). `*Finish` hooks run after and are better for logging or post-processing.
-- **The username is not always present.** On usernameless/discoverable-credential flows the assertion may not carry a `username`; account for that (as the sample does) rather than assuming it exists.
+- **The username is not always present.** On usernameless/discoverable-credential flows the assertion carries no `username` at `authenticateAssertionStart`.
+The sample therefore **lets those requests through** rather than rejecting them — blocking on a missing username would break passkey sign-in entirely.
+If you must cover usernameless flows, enforce the policy in `verifyAssertionFinish`, once the server has resolved the user.
+- **Don't log user identifiers.** The sample deliberately logs only a deny-list *count* and a "deny-list match" marker.
+Printing usernames or the deny-list itself pushes user identifiers into centralized logs; if you need an audit trail, record it deliberately through your audit pipeline instead.
 - **Scope.** This runs for every relying party pointed at the FIDO2 server.
 If you need per-application rules, branch on a request attribute (e.g. `applicationType`) inside the hook.